livebook-dev/livebook/README.md

     configuration.
 Defaults to "livebook" under the default user data directory.

-  * `LIVEBOOK_DEBUG` - enables verbose logging, when set to "true".
-Disabled by default.

   * `LIVEBOOK_DEFAULT_RUNTIME` - sets the runtime type that is used by default when none is started explicitly for the given notebook.
 Must be either "standalone" (Standalone), "attached:NODE:COOKIE" (Attached node)